-Overall passenger traffic is 76% down on a year ago, meaning only one person is travelling now, for every four people previously.
+In the September quarter, total passenger traffic is 74% down on the same period last year, meaning only one person is travelling now, for every four people previously.

-Domestic flying recommenced relatively quickly in April, but capacity has been constrained by Air Vanuatu’s available fleet.
-The 68-seat ATR aircraft which has served Tanna, Santo and Port Vila has been stranded overseas during maintenance.
-Domestic passenger movements for the August quarter are down 56% on a year ago.
+Domestic flying recommenced in April, but capacity has been constrained by Air Vanuatu’s available fleet.
+Domestic passenger movements for the September quarter are down 53% on a year ago.

 International air travel continues to operate in a limited capacity under the direction of the National Disaster Management Office to enable humanitarian relief, repatriation and cargo flights.
-Just over 3,000 international passengers travelled during the August quarter, 97% down on a year ago.
+3,000 international passengers travelled during the September quarter, 97% down on a year ago.

 About Airports Vanuatu Ltd AVL is the proud owner and operator of three airports, in Port Vila, and on the islands of Santo and Tanna.
 AVL’s airports and our airline partners work together to facilitate safe, secure and reliable air access for international visitors to travel to and from our island paradise and for ni-Vanuatu to work and play, flying domestically and to the rest of the world.